 The folks at Concreteworks are not only talented – they’re a classy bunch.
-On October 20th they’re graciously opening their factory doors to the public and 40 fellow Bay Area makers for “Where Craft Meets Innovation: A Market & Showcase”.
+On September 28th they’re graciously opening their factory doors to the public and over 40 fellow Bay Area makers for our 2nd annual “Where Craft Meets Innovation: A Market & Showcase”.
 We hope you can attend.
 For those of you not familiar with Alameda and its charms, we asked them for a list of their favorite spots and things to do.
 Here’s what they came up with.

 Concreteworks facility – where they create concrete furniture, countertops, sinks, tubs, water features, fire pits and architectural elements utilizing cutting edge concrete fabrication techniques – is located in a former steel factory on the tidal canal across from Oakland.
 One block away is the Park Street Bridge and Park Street, the main commercial street that crosses the eastern end of the island.
 It’s full of shops, restaurants, cafes, bars, and cultural venues.

 A short walk from Concreteworks on Park Street is the Alameda Marketplace, which includes a variety of food options such as Alameda Natural Grocery, Baron’s Meat & Seafood, Farmstead Cheeses & Wines, Greens & Grains, The Beanery Coffee Co, Feel Good Bakery, The Station and Sushi King.

 Crispian Bakery is a small-batch bakery producing French-inspired American breads and divine pastries.

 Lucky 13 carries over 20 drafts plus over 40 bottled beers, including a big selection of Belgian ales, plus spirits, cocktails, and wines by the bottle from local wineries.
 Order delicious burgers, sandwiches, salads and fried chicken from Scolari’s next door and have it brought to you in the bar or on the back patio.